MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-A-General-Provisions/part-403-Special-Programs-Projects/subpart-G-Religious-Nonmedical-Health-Care-Institutions-Benefits-Conditions-Participation-Payment/section-403.744.md

 (a) *General.* An RNHCI must meet the following conditions:

-(1) Except as otherwise provided in this section -
+(1) Except as otherwise provided in this section—

 (i) The RNHCI must meet the applicable provisions and must proceed in accordance with the Life Safety Code (NFPA 101 and Tentative Interim Amendments TIA 12-1, TIA 12-2, TIA 12-3, and TIA 12-4).